An Introduction to Search Engine Optimisation (SEO)

 Search Engine Optimisation or SEO involves ensuring that your website is highly visible on search engines.
 If your potential visitors Google for your business - either directly with your business name, or by search terms you think should lead to your website (e.g. "best restaurants near me"), and you do not show in the first page of results, then chances are they will not make it to your website.
 In fact if you are not in the top five results then 67% of visitors won't visit your website.
 So SEO is important.

-However SEO has got a bad name recently, and for good reasons thanks to some Black hat SEO techniques which attempt to trick the search engines and which the search engines heavily penalise you for if caught implementing such techniques, so care must be taken.
+However SEO has got a bad name recently, and for good reasons thanks to some Black hat SEO techniques which attempt to trick the search engines and which the search engines heavily penalise your site for if (when?) you are caught implementing such techniques, so care must be taken.
 If you hire an SEO agency then it's important you understand exactly what methods they will use to improve your website's search presence.

 SEO is primarily split into two categories: